polynomeer/polynomeer/README.md

 ### Hi there 👋, I'm Polynomeer
 #### I am a backend developer

-I'm enthusiastic developer .
+I'm enthusiastic developer.

 - 📜　[Portfolio](https://www.notion.so/Polynomeer-7f977138e5e1440e817570cbbd707435)
-- 🔭　I’m currently working on codesquad-backend
+- 💼　I’m currently working on codesquad-backend
 - 🌱　I’m currently learning `Java`, `Spring`, `CS`
-- 👯　I’m looking to collaborate on the company using Java and Spring
+- 👥　I’m looking to collaborate on the company using Java and Spring
-- 🤔　I’m looking for help with Java and Spring
+- 🤔　I’m looking for help with `Java`, `Spring`
 - 💬　Ask me about Movie
 - 📫　How to reach me: polynomeer@gmail.com
 - 😄　Pronouns: August, Polynomeer, Jacob
 - ⚡　Fun fact: ...

 ### Skill